How to escape our abusive relationship with Trump

 Just as abuse victims may need the strength, wisdom, and support of others to help them leave their abuser, America needs Congressional leaders with strength of character and confidence to stand up to Trump and his enablers with indignation and action.
 They must recognize these human tendencies to fawn, submit, freeze, and feel helpless.
 They must stop the abuse.

-Bandy X. Lee is a forensic psychiatrist at Yale School of Medicine and president of the World Mental Health Coalition.
-Harper West is a licensed psychotherapist in Clarkston, Michigan, and the award-winning author of “Pack Leader Psychology.”
-Kevin Washington is an African-centered psychologist who is now head of the sociology and psychology department at Grambling State University.
-All are co-authors of “The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President.
+Bandy X. Lee, Harper West, and Kevin Washington are co-authors of “The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President.”

 (0) comments